chrisanag1985/Zeek-Passive-Hostname-Detection/README.md

 ## TODO

 - Maybe i will add an expiration timer for the records.
+- Add to read file with static ip assignments at `zeek_init()`.
+- Add more enrich information based on DHCP Options (like Router,ntp server,dns servers) #if they have internal ips.
 - Test it and find bugs that maybe i miss.
-- Add more enrich information based on DHCP Options (like Router,ntp server,dns servers) #if they have internal ips.
 - Write a better README.